What is the Product Life Cycle?

-When a product first launches, sales will be low and grow slowly.
+When a product first launches, sales will typically be low and grow slowly.
 In this stage, company profit is small (if any) as the product is new and untested.
-The introduction stage requires significant marketing efforts as customers may be unwilling or unlikely to test the product.
-There are no benefits from economies of scale as production capacity is not maximized.
+The introduction stage requires significant marketing efforts, as customers may be unwilling or unlikely to test the product.
+There are no benefits from economies of scale, as production capacity is not maximized.

-The underlying goal in the introduction stage is to gain widespread product recognition and stimulate trial.
-Marketing efforts should be focused on the customer base of innovators.
+The underlying goal in the introduction stage is to gain widespread product recognition and stimulate trials of the product by consumers.
+Marketing efforts should be focused on the customer base of innovators – those most likely to buy a new product.
 There are two price-setting strategies in the introduction stage:

 - Price skimming: Charging an initially high price and gradually reducing (“skimming”) the price as the market grows.

-- Price penetration: Establishing a low price too quickly enter the marketplace and capture market share before increasing prices relative to market growth.
+- Price penetration: Establishing a low price to quickly enter the marketplace and capture market share, before increasing prices relative to market growth.

 2. Growth Stage

-If the product continues to thrive and meet market needs, the product will enter into the growth stage.
-In the growth stage, sales revenue usually grows exponentially – the take-off point.
+If the product continues to thrive and meet market needs, the product will enter the growth stage.
+In the growth stage, sales revenue usually grows exponentially from the take-off point.
 Economies of scale are realized as sales revenues increase faster than costs and production reaches capacity.

-Competition in the growth stage is fierce as competitors analyze their strategies and introduce similar products.
-In the growth stage, the market grows, competition intensifies, sales rises, and the number of customers increases.
-Price undercutting in the growth stage tends to be rare as companies in this stage can increase their sales by attracting new customers to their product offerings.
+Competition in the growth stage is often fierce, as competitors introduce similar products.
+In the growth stage, the market grows, competition intensifies, sales rise, and the number of customers increases.
+Price undercutting in the growth stage tends to be rare, as companies in this stage can increase their sales by attracting new customers to their product offerings.

 3. Maturity Stage